 Under the able hand of Denton Offutt — employer of Abraham Lincoln at the storied New Salem, Illinois, general store — the farm enjoyed early prominence with the Kentucky Saddler (now the American Saddlebred).
 Recognized as America’s first “horse whisperer”, Offutt published his technique of “gentling” — not breaking — the horse by “whispering in the ear of the animal.”
 Offutt parlayed his talent to sell bloodstock into Boston, New York, Philadelphia, and Baltimore.

 After the farm was acquired by Alexander Carrick in 1883, Thoroughbreds were introduced to the property.
 Named Waterwild by Dr. Robert Lee Carrick, the farm triumphed with stakes winners Running Water, Branch Water, and Palm Branch.
 Upon the death of Spence Summers Carrick in 1978, the breeding tradition came to a temporary halt.
-Tobacco was king, however, under the owner-management of Cora Spence Carrick.
+Tobacco was king, however, under the owner-management of the late Cora Spence Carrick.

 In 1993, James and Madelyn Millard embarked on restoring the 1830 plantation home.
 The restoration of the equine program started with daughter Miss Caroline Carrick Millard’s Welsh Mountain Pony, Midnight, and continued into showing Saddlebreds with Ghostbuster.
 In 2002, Cora Carrick purchased Tip Top’s Sonata and embarked on an ambitious rebuilding program to convert a former tobacco barn as the centerpiece of the equine facility.
 In 2007, son Sean and his wife Jennifer made the bold decision to revitalize the general agriculture operations.